-We quickly discovered that even students who considered themselves “non-writers” produced surprisingly creative work using these exercises.
-(Some parents even joined in the fun!)
+However, using these exercises, we quickly discovered that even students who considered themselves “non-writers” produced surprisingly creative work.
+Some parents even joined in the fun!

 Use Creative Freewriting Adventure as a stand-alone resource or to complement Philosophy Adventure.
 No prep required.
 Just grab a pen and paper, set a timer, and have fun!

 “When the pressure is off, and teens are free to write for fun, their creativity can soar—often with stellar results!
 Stacy Farrell’s thematic writing prompts encourage teens to engage with some of the great philosophers in a way that’s both nonthreatening and exciting.
 Each prompt invites students to experience a snapshot moment in time and describe it using sensory details.
 For families who love to incorporate writing across the curriculum, Creative Freewriting Adventure is a winner.” —Kim Kautzer, Creative Director, WriteShop

 “What a delight Stacy Farrell’s Creative Freewriting Adventure—A Journey into Freewriting is!
 Instead of simply writing stories, students are asked to become characters themselves and step into the thick of an adventure in progress.
 This is prompt-writing ingenuity at its best.
 Storywriters will ask for more, and I suspect that even the most uncreative students will enjoy exploring these new worlds.”—Sharon Watson, Writing with Sharon Watson